apache/datasketches-website/docs/KLL/KLLSketch.md

 double rankOf1000 = sketch.getRank(1000);
 ```

-### Differences of KllFloatsSketch from DoublesSketch
+### Differences of KllSketch from the original quantiles DoublesSketch

 * KLL has a smaller size for the same accuracy
 * KLL is slightly faster to update
 * The KLL parameter K doesn't have to be power of 2
-* KLL operates with float values instead of double values
+* KLL operates with either float values or double values
 * KLL uses a merge method rather than a union object
-* KLL does not offer direct, off-heap implementation
-* KLL does not have separate updatable and compact forms

 The starting point for the comparison is setting K in such a way that rank error would be approximately the same.
 As pointed out above, the default K for both sketches should achieve this.
 Here is the comparison of the single-sided normalized rank error (getRank() method) for the default K:

 <img class="doc-img-full" src="{{site.docs_img_dir}}/kll/kll200-vs-ds128-rank-error.png" alt="RankError" />

 DoublesSketch has two forms with different serialized sizes: UpdateDoublesSketch and CompactDoublesSketch.
-KllFloatsSketch has no such distinction.
-It is always serialized in a compact form, and it is not much bigger than that in memory.
+The KLL sketches makes this distinction differently.
+When the KllSketch is serialized using *toByteArray()* it is always in a compact form and immutable.
+When the KllSketch is on-heap it is always updatable.
+It can be created off-heap using the static factory method *newDirectInstance(...)* method, which is also updatable.
+It is possible to move from off-heap (Direct) to on-heap using the *heapify(Memory)* method.
+The *merge(...)* method will work with off-heap sketches, on-heap sketches and Memory wrapped compact byte arrays.

 Here is the comparison of serialized sizes:

 <img class="doc-img-full" src="{{site.docs_img_dir}}/kll/kll200-vs-ds128-size.png" alt="SerializedSize" />

-Some part of the size difference above is due to using items of float type as opposed to double type.
 Here is the comparison of the number of retained items to see the difference with no influence of the size of the item type:

 <img class="doc-img-full" src="{{site.docs_img_dir}}/kll/kll200-vs-ds128-items.png" alt="NumberOfRetainedItems" />